AbdyyEee/FLW3-Editor/README.md

 # FLW3 Editor
 FLW3 Editor is an application used for editing revision 3 of the `.msbf` format from Nintendo's LMS library.
 This version is most notably used in several 3DS, and some Wii and Wii U games.
-Some examples of 3DS games are:
+Some examples of games are:
 * Tomodachi Life
 * Animal Crossing: New Leaf
+* Animal Crossing: Amiibo Festival
 * Nintendo Badge Arcade
 * The Legend of Zelda: A Link Between Worlds
 * The Legend of Zelda: Triforce Heros
+* The Legend of Zelda: Skyward Sword

 This application is dedicated for researching the format, for an eventual node editor application to be developed.

 What is supported: